Jacopo Robusti, called Tintoretto (1518 – 1594)

 121 x 93.3 cm

-The inscription records that this portrait was painted ‘in the year 1554 in the month of May [or March], in the 22nd year of his age’.
+At the top right corner of this portrait an inscription reads (in Latin), ‘in the year 1554 in the month of May [or March], in the 22nd year of his age’.
+The actual identity of the young man has unfortunately been lost.

 Purchased 1937 (No.37.13)